louis-bourgault/ssg/README.md

 ## Files and how it works

+Chuck everything in a routes directory.
+This is what will be built

 /routes/{name}.md ==> /build/name/index.html (using the template.html to put it in)
 /routes/about/index.md ==> /build/about/index.html (using compilation)
 /routes/about/index.html is just copied across